conorfabian/LeetCode/0121-best-time-to-buy-and-sell-stock/README.md

+**Implementation Note:** Use two pointers (left for buy, right for sell) to track the minimum buy price and maximum profit.
+Iterate through prices with the right pointer, updating the maximum profit at each step.
+When you find a price lower than the current buy price, move the left pointer to that position since buying at a lower price will always yield better results.

+**Time Complexity:** O(n) - single pass through the array
+**Space Complexity:** O(1) - only using constant extra space

+---

 <h2><a href="https://leetcode.com/problems/best-time-to-buy-and-sell-stock">121.
 Best Time to Buy and Sell Stock</a></h2><h3>Easy</h3><hr><p>You are given an array <code>prices</code> where <code>prices[i]</code> is the price of a given stock on the <code>i<sup>th</sup></code> day.</p>

 <p>You want to maximize your profit by choosing a <strong>single day</strong> to buy one stock and choosing a <strong>different day in the future</strong> to sell that stock.</p>